Double Glazing Repairs

 What We Repair

-- New window and door handles
+- Hardware: New window and door handles.

-- New locking mechanisms (gearboxes and multipoints)
+- Security: New locking mechanisms (gearboxes and multipoints).

-- General Servicing and Alignment
+- Maintenance: General servicing and door alignment.

 Quotations are free of charge and without obligation.